Nancy Badaracco, R.N., M.S.N., N.E.A.-BC

 Kim Sommerhaug, R.N., N.P.-BC, M.S.N.

-Comprehensive care for spinal disorders
+Comprehensive care for spinal disorders - Excellence in care

 The UC Davis Spine Center offers comprehensive spine care services.
 The program provides patients with an integrated, multidisciplinary approach to spine wellness.
 Patients are cared for by physicians who are part of the UC Davis School of Medicine's nationally recognized clinical faculty and utilize a state-of-the-art facility in treating their patients.
 The center's experienced team of spine specialists and support staff work together to provide patients with consultation as quickly as possible, determine an accurate diagnosis and deliver the most effective treatments and therapies available.